DmitryPrigodich/kbds_var_mod/README.md

 # King's Bounty Dark Side - Variation Mod
  Mod by Dmitry "AmDDRed" Prigodich to tryout King's Bounty modding and modify few positions in the game's balance.

 ## Initial Goals
 1. Make undead poison immune;
 2. Make undead bleed immune;
 3. Make undead morale neutral;
 4. Make demons hot-resistant; (if not already)
+5. Add all 1-2 level units for orcs, demons, undead to the base

 ## Knowledge Base
 - `*.kfs` is a simple .zip archive, opened by any archive manager, like 7Zip or WinRar;
-- `/data/data.kfs` - contains unit data and a lot of other stuff, some additional units may be found in ses.kfs archive;
+- `/data/data.kfs` - contains unit data and a lot of other stuff, some new additional units may be found in ses.kfs archive;
 - `/sessions/darkside/loc_ses.kfs/<lng>_units.lng` - contains unit names, single (`cpn_*`) or plural (`cpsn_*`); these names could be used to find unit config (`*.atom`);
 - `/sessions/darkside/loc_ses*.kfs/<lng>_units_features.lng` - contains strings for features_label, features_hints for unit's .atom's;
+- `/sessions/darkside/loc_ses*.kfs/<lng>_windows.lng` - UI localization, possible to add mod naming, for example, in `start_version=`;
 - `/sessions/darkside/ses.kfs/logic.txt` - contains all feature list, not added automatically to the unit description;
 - `/sessions/darkside/ses.kfs/hero.txt` - starting settings for heroes;
 - `/sessions/darkside/ses.kfs/logic_hero.lua` - update settings for heroes;